unjs/h3/docs/4.examples/stream-response.md

+---
+icon: ph:arrow-right
+---

 # Stream Response

 > Stream response to the client.

-Streaming is a powerful feature of h3.
-It allows you to send data to the client as soon as you have it.
-This is useful for large files or long running tasks.
+Using stream responses It allows you to send data to the client as soon as you have it.
+This is useful for large files or long running responses.

-> [!WARNING]
-> Streaming is complicated and can become an overhead if you don't need it.

 ## Create a Stream